alexsrdev/NanoKVM-USB-WebApp/README.md

 # NanoKVM-USB-WebApp
 Web app Docker image builder for NanoKVM-USB.
-This repo usages sources files for the web app downloaded from the official NanoKVM-USB GitHub repo.
+This repo use sources files for the web app downloaded from the official NanoKVM-USB GitHub repo.

 ## Local Image Build (Optional)
 ```docker